dawedawe/ferriby/README.md

 It is strongly recommended to do this.
 Otherwise you are rate limited to 60 checks per hour.

-ferriby looks for a config file in `$HOME/.config/ferriby/config.json`.
+ferriby looks for a config file in `$HOME/.config/ferriby/config.json` (`$HOME/AppData/Roaming/ferriby/config.json` on Windows).
 You can override that path with the `-c` argument.
 The config file should look like this:

 ```json